k88hudson/git-flight-rules/README.md

 noop
 ```

-That means you are trying to rebase against a branch that is at an identical commit, or is *ahead* of your current branch.
+That means you are trying to rebase against a branch that is at an identical commit or is *ahead* of your current branch.
 You can try:

 * making sure your master branch is where it should be
 * rebase against `HEAD~2` or earlier instead